victorF29/Rootkit-Hunter/README.md

 <hr>
 <h2>Using Rootkit Hunter to detect rootkits</h2>

 This demonstration will be going over how to install Rootkit Hunter, as well as how to use Rootkit Hunter to detect possible rootkits in a computer system.
-The goal of this demonstration is to expand the users knowledge of system vulnerability management, and detecting possible threats.
+The goal of this demonstration is to expand the users knowledge of system vulnerability management, system hardening, and detecting possible threats.

 <strong>Installing Rootkit Hunter on Linux:</strong>